hnglmiee/Fitly_WorkoutPlanner_Mobile/README.md

 - Flutter SDK 3.0+
 - Dart SDK (included with Flutter)
 - Android Studio (for Android development)
-- Xcode (for iOS development, macOS only)
-- An Android/iOS device or emulator
+- An Android device or emulator

 ### Development Environment